 What is Purdue Space Day?

-Organized by university students, Purdue Space Day (PSD) is an one day educational outreach program, on October 21st for 2017, which provides school students in grades 3-8 the opportunity to learn about STEM by participating in three age-appropriate activities with a space theme.
+Organized by university students, Purdue Space Day (PSD) is an one day educational outreach program which provides school students in grades 3-8 the opportunity to learn about STEM by participating in three age-appropriate activities with a space theme.
 The participants are divided into three separate age ranges: Grades 3-4; Grades 5-6 and Grades 7-8.

 Purdue Fall Space Day began almost 20 years ago on November 9, 1996 with just over 120 school students in attendance and 40 Purdue students who ran the program.
 Over the years, the event has grown to accommodate over 650 participants and the 250+ university students who make the whole event possible.
 Our volunteers act as role models and leaders for the participants so that they can inspire the next generation of Boilers.
 Purdue Space Day became an independent student organization in 2007 and changed its name to Purdue Space Day.
 (PSD)

 Since 1996, over 9300 grade school students have participated in PSD and over 3400 Purdue students have taken a lead in this exceptional program.
 Only because of the generosity and support from our partners and donors, PSD is able to provide an entire day's worth of space, science, and engineering centered activities for third through eighth graders at no cost to the participants.
 The Indiana Space Grant Consortium and the School of Aeronautics and Astronautics at Purdue both support the program and PSD is very grateful for this support.